RakshithKothuru/Computer-Architecture/README.md

-# Processes, Virtual Memory, Paging, Page Tables, MMU and TLB
+# Virtual Memory, Paging, Page Tables and TLB

 ## 1. Program, Process and Thread

 ### Program

-A **program** is a passive file containing instructions and data stored on secondary memory, such as an executable file on an SSD.
+A **program** is a passive file containing instructions and data.
+It is stored on secondary memory, such as an SSD or hard disk.

-Examples include:
+Examples:

 - A compiled C executable
 - A web browser application
 - A media player executable

-A program becomes active only when it is loaded and executed.

 ### Process

 A **process** is a running instance of a program.

-It includes:
+A process contains:

 - Program instructions
 - Global and static data